 Implementation of the project to meet the start of the 2024 academic year means that the works program is tight and many activities need to happen in parallel.
 Whilst the tenders have been called, a contract will not be awarded nor will works commence on site until the appropriate approvals are in place.

 Where is the funding from the project coming from and why can’t the funds be used for general University business?

 Funding for the project is via a grant from the Australian Government as a project of the Darwin City Deal, a 10-year plan to reinvigorate the central business district.
-In addition, CDU is working with the Northern Australia Infrastructure Facility for a concessional loan for the remainder of the funding for the Precinct.
+In addition, CDU has secured a $151.5 million concessional loan from the Northern Australia Infrastructure Facility for the remainder of the funding for the Precinct.
 This funding must be used for creating new buildings and infrastructure.

 What benefits will this project have on the Darwin economy?